 - At 28 weeks after immunization, rates of seroconversion - or the development of protective antibodies against HPV types 6, 11, 16, and 18, among women, and not already infected with each HPV type were:

 The> 350 cells / mm3:96% 98% 99% and 91%, respectively.

 The 200-350 cells / mm3: 100% 98% 98% and 85%, respectively.

-The <200 cells / mm3:84% 92% 93% and 75%, respectively.
+O <200 cells / mm3:84% 92% 93% and 75%, respectively.

 - At all levels of CD4 cell counts, the response was better for HPV types 6, 11 and 16 compared with 18 type.

-"HPV quadrivalent vaccine directed to types 6, 11, 16 and 18, was safe and immunogenic in HIV-infected women 13-45 years," concluded the authors of the study.
-"Women with HIV viral load> 10.000 copies / mL and / or CD4 counts <200 cells / mm 3, had lower seroconversion."
+“6, 11, 16, and 18-type quadrivalent HPV vaccine was safe and immunogenic in HIV-infected women 13-45 years,” the study authors concluded.
+"Women with HIV viral load> 10.000 copies / mL and / or CD4 counts <200 cells / mm 3 had less seroconversion."

 Gardasil vs Cervarix

-In a study described byLars Toft Niesenand colleagues atJournal of Infectious Diseases of 15 April 2015and a study on University Hospital, Denmark, was compared the immunogenicity of Gardasil and Cervarix in people with HIV.
-While Gardasil protects against HPV types 4, Cervarix is a bivalent vaccine designed only to prevent cancer - immunizing against types 16 and 18.
+In a study described by Lars Toft Niesen and colleagues in the Journal of Infectious Diseases of 15 April 2015 and in a study done in the University Hospital, in Denmark, the immunogenicity of Gardasil and Cervarix was compared in people with HIV.
+While Gardasil protects against 4 HPV types, Cervarix is a bivalent vaccine designed only to prevent cancer - immunizing against 16 and 18 types.

-The originalHuman Papillomavirus Vaccine Is Effective for Women with HIV.
+The original Human Papillomavirus Vaccine Is Effective for Women with HIV.
 Translated by Claudio Souza and reviewed by Mara Macedo in August 08 2015